-Article 2.8 Language of Instruction
+Article 2.8 Language of instruction

-In compliance with the Code of Conduct regarding Language of Instruction [Gedragscode voertaal1] the language of instruction and examination of the programme is Spanish.
-Students are expected to have an adequate command of the language of instruction of the programme.
+In compliance with the Code of Conduct on the Language of Instruction1the languages of instruction and examination of the programme are Spanish, Portuguese and English.
+Students are expected to have an adequate command of the languages of instruction and examination in the programme, in accordance with the requirements stated in Article 5.2.4.